 The Disabilities Voices Group ensures equitable opportunities, voice and representation of the disabled community/ sector across and within the Te Poutāhū work programme - including the curriculum refresh.
 This group is led by and made up of individuals from the disability community and whānau, who will inform the design of our mahi and contribute to how we engage with the wider disabled community.
 Regular updates with key agencies and organisations will strengthen and sustain relationships throughout the refresh of The New Zealand Curriculum.

 Our writing groups

-Each learning area’s writing team consists of people from the sector with experience and expertise associated with the particular learning area.
+The Ministry leads a writing team for each learning area, which consists of people from the sector with experience and expertise associated with the particular learning area.
 The group is a mix of primary and secondary teachers and leaders along with providers of PLD and initial teacher education.
 Some come with strong mātauranga Māori, others strong knowledge of Māori and Pacific students succeeding as Māori and Pacific people.
 All have been nominated by organisations such as subject associations, unions and representative bodies as people who the sector trusts.

 Our working groups